Chapter 1: Introduction

 “3D software produces computer-generated imagery (CGI) through 3D modeling and 3D rendering or produces 3D models for analytic, scientific and industrial purposes.” - Wikipedia contributors, "3D computer graphics software" (accessed April 12, 2017).

-There are several options for choosing a software and except some, all of them are capable to produce very good results and are used by the industry as well.
-As a free and open source option, Blender is a perfect choice as it is capable to produce stunning results.
-It's features contain modelling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation, so basically the full package.
+There are several options when it comes to choosing a software, and with the exception of a few, all of them are capable of producing very good results and are also used by the industry.
+As a free and open source option, [Blender] (https://www.blender.org/) is a perfect choice as it is capable of producing stunning results.
+Its features include modelling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation, so it's basically the full package.

-Commercial software however has a lot more functionality.
-Here, we have also a plethora of options, but to name the biggest two, we could use Autodesk 3ds Max, which is a very professional software that is used a lot.
-In our course however, we will use Maxon Cinema 4D, which is also a software with the same professionalism.
-It was initially created for graphic designers (instead of engineers) and is therefore easier to understand than other software (IMHO).
+But commercial software has a lot more functionality.
+Again, we have a lot of options, but to name the two biggest, we could use Autodesk 3ds Max, which is a very professional software that is used a lot.
+However, in our course we will be using [Maxon Cinema 4D] (https://www.maxon.net/de/cinema-4d), which is also a software with the same professionalism.
+It was originally designed for graphic designers (not engineers) and is therefore easier to understand than other software (IMHO).

-As other software too, Cinema 4D also has a student program, where you can use the current version of Cinema 4D free as a student.
-You only have to register with their website, pay a small service fee, download the software and wait for an email with an authorisation code.
-Once you have entered it, you are able to use the high-end version of Cinema 4D for (nearly) free!
+Like other software, Cinema 4D also has a student program where you can use the current version of Cinema 4D almost for free as a student.
+All you have to do is register on their website, pay a small service fee, download the software and wait for an email with an authorisation code.
+Once you have entered it, you will be able to use the high-end version of Cinema 4D for (almost) free!

-When I am talking about the industry, the applications of 3D software are manifold.
-Architects use it to visualise current projects, the film industry uses 3D software to create whole movies, the advertisement industry to visualise products.
-The possibilities are endless and the results can simulate hyper-realism in a form, that you probably don't recognize.
+When I talk about industry, the applications of 3D software are many and varied.
+Architects use it to visualise current projects, the film industry uses 3D software to create entire films, the advertising industry uses it to visualise products.
+The possibilities are endless and the results can simulate hyper-realism in a way that you probably don't recognise.

 The applications for Archaeology are manifold too.
 Informative graphics, simulations, landscape visualisations or 3D reconstructions as we will do are only a few examples.
 The results can differ in quality and complexity, but always need to be scientifically based.
 The main differences to industrial visualisations are two: